 If you or your family member has been in the hospital or had a recent office visit where the physician ordered home health care, this might be an appropriate time to request a Social Work Evaluation as well.
 Many times when there is a change in health, a person who is already struggling to maintain good self care might benefit from the input of a Social Worker.
 The Social Worker may be able to provide information or recommendations to access new medication, improve safety parameters, acquire new supplies or simplify access to nutrition.
 Most Home Care agencies have Social Workers available to evaluate and assist their clients.

 Check out this resource directory for the Department of Health & Human Services for details on regional services.

 I would love to know what you think?
 What additional questions would you add to the checklist?
-Subscribe to the blog for free weekly emails with information, tips, and tricks for senior health and caregiving.
+Subscribe to the blog for a few free printables, and emails with information and tips, for senior health and caregiving.